-Regard for these sections is reflected in the proposed Draft Plan of Subdivision, Secondary Plan Amendment, and Zoning By-law Amendment.
+Regard for these sections is reflected in the proposed Draft Plan of Subdivision, Secondary Plan Amendment, and Zoning By-Law Amendment.

-The proposal contemplates low, medium, and high-density residential uses, a public elementary school, a district retail block, parks, valleyland, Natural Heritage system, internal road network and walkway blocks, and reserve blocks for future development.
+The proposal contemplates medium and high-density mixed-use residential uses, parks, Natural Heritage system, internal road network, and walkway blocks.
 The subject area where the proposal is located can be adequately serviced by existing and planned infrastructure and public service facilities As such, adequate services will exist to support the proposed development in accordance with Sections e) and f) of the Planning Act.

 Furthermore, the proposal represents orderly development as it will make efficient use of the lands in accordance with Section p) of the Planning Act.
 The proposed development will contain well-designed and high-quality built form with contemporary architecture that will enhance the primarily residential character of the proposed Draft Plan of Subdivision with residential intensification in accordance with Section r) of the Planning Act.
 The proposed Draft Plan of Subdivision is suitable as the Zoning By-law will inform the uses permitted within the lots and blocks, and there is sufficient space to accommodate the proposed uses.
-The Draft Plan of Subdivision has regard for the conservation of natural resources, as there are dedicated lands that are being proposed as Valleyland Block, Natural Heritage System Buffer Blocks, Park Blocks, and Vista Blocks.
+The Draft Plan of Subdivision has regard for the conservation of natural resources, as there are dedicated lands that are being proposed as Natural Heritage System Buffer Blocks and Park Blocks.